-Fight to Recover Nazi-Looted Art Continues in D.C.
+Fight to Recover Nazi-Looted Art Continues in DC

-WASHINGTON (CN) – A 70-year dispute over an art collection stolen from a Jewish family by the Nazis will proceed in U.S. courts without the lead defendant, the country of Hungary, the Court of Appeals for the District of Columbia ruled.
+WASHINGTON (CN) – A 70-year dispute over an art collection stolen from a Jewish family by the Nazis will proceed in U.S. courts without the lead defendant, the country of Hungary, the D.C.
+Circuit ruled.

 A Hungarian state university and several museums must defend themselves from the claims of the Herzog family, but the Republic of Hungary was dropped as a defendant, under the Foreign Sovereign Immunities Act.

-Baron Mór Lipót Herzog was a Jewish Hungarian industrialist who assembled a collection of art that included a major work of El Greco, “The Agony in the Garden,” and works by Lucas Cranach the Elder (pictured) and Francisco de Zurbarán.
+Baron Mor Lipot Herzog was a Jewish Hungarian industrialist who assembled a collection of art that included a major work of El Greco, “The Agony in the Garden,” and works by Lucas Cranach the Elder and Francisco de Zurbaran.
 The baron employed more than 100,000 Hungarians, his family says, earning him the title of Baron of Csepel through the emperor.
 He died in 1934 with his collection intact.

 His son, Andrew was sent to a forced labor camp by Hungarian authorities during World War II, where he eventually died.
 His daughters, Angela and Julia Herzog, escaped to Latin America and settled in Italy after the War.
 Before their escape they had hidden the art collection in one of the family factories.